korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Part of the functionality of the _writeUTF_ method is to include the length of the data that was written.
-This means the _readUTF_ method can first get that length, and then read only that specified block of data into a string.
+This means the _readUTF_ method can first get that length, and then read-only that specified block of data into a string.
 Ok, so there's the code to prompt a user for a student id, and to retrieve that data.
 This code could be a lot more robust.
 It's possible the user could enter an invalid id, and this would throw an exception.
-I could use max and min functions on the key set list, to get a valid range for example.
+I could use max and min functions on the key set list, to get a valid range, for example.
 For now, I just want to keep this short and simple, to see if this actually works.
 I'll run it: